Research and Teaching with the best minds

 Research and Teaching at the University of Bonn

-The University of Bonn is one of eleven Universities of Excellence in Germany and the only university with six Clusters of Excellence.
+The University of Bonn is one of eleven Universities of Excellence in Germany with eight Clusters of Excellence - more than any other university in Germany.
 Our seven faculties cover a broad range of disciplines.
 These strong disciplines are supplemented by six cross-faculty, interdisciplinary “Transdisciplinary Research Areas” (TRAs) that create spaces for exploration and innovation where key scientific, technological and social challenges are addressed.

 Transdisciplinary Research Profile